West Yorkshire is packed with wonderful things to see, do and experience. How many can you tick off before you hit 25?

 The Otley Run isn’t just for students.
 This peerless pub crawl has to be done by absolutely everyone at least once, and it’s highly recommended that you do it while your powers of recovery are at their peak.
 15 pubs, a drink in each (we’d recommend a half) and all the fancy dress glory you can muster – it’s that simple.
 Starting at Woodies Craft Ale House, you’ll make your way down Otley Road to the Dry Dock, taking in pubs, bars and surrounded by fellow Otley Runners.
 Note: does not actually count as cardio exercise.

-Start at Woodies Craft Ale House, 107 Otley Road, Headingley, Leeds, West Yorkshire, LS16 5JG.
-Take the Headingley line.
+The Otley Run starts at Woodies Craft Ale House, 107 Otley Road, Headingley, Leeds, West Yorkshire, LS16 5JG.

 It’s a slippery slope at Snozone